Adventures in Machine Learning

 This command should print the installed version of numpy, indicating that it was installed successfully.

-Note that installing packages with `python -m pip` may require administrative privileges or additional dependencies that pip may handle automatically.
+Note that installing packages with python -m pip may require administrative privileges or additional dependencies that pip may handle automatically.
 Also, this approach may not work if you have a version of Python that is not compatible with pip or if you have customized your Python environment extensively.

 In those cases, you should try to resolve any issues with pip directly or seek expert help.
-Expansion:

-Install the package with the –user option
+5. Install the package with the --user option

 When you install a Python package with pip, the default behavior is to install the package globally, meaning that it will be available to all users and projects on your system.
 However, there may be cases where you need to install a package for a specific user or project, without affecting the global environment.

-In those cases, you can use the `–user` option with the pip install command, which installs the package in the user’s home directory, instead of the global site-packages directory.
-Here’s how to use the `–user` option.
+In those cases, you can use the --user option with the pip install command, which installs the package in the user’s home directory, instead of the global site-packages directory.
+Here’s how to use the --user option.

-Installing package with –user option
+Installing package with --user option

 1. Open a terminal or command prompt and navigate to the directory where you want to install the package.